Irvine, California: Bus and shuttle services

-The city of Irvine has operated its own mass-transit bus service called the iShuttle since 2008.
-Four weekday commuter shuttles serve major employers, residential areas, shopping centers, and transportation facilities.
-Two lines, Route A and Route B, connect the Tustin Metrolink Station to the Irvine Business Complex area.
-Route A provides service between the Tustin Metrolink Station and John Wayne Airport with stops along Von Karman Avenue.
-Route B heads along Jamboree Road before continuing through Main Street and Michelson Drive.
-The remaining two lines, Route C and Route D, offer connections between the Irvine Station and the Irvine Spectrum Area, which includes major employers, the Irvine Spectrum Center, and residential communities The Park and The Village.
-Route C follows Irvine Center Drive and ends at the Capital Group campus, while Route D serves the Irvine Spectrum Center, Kaiser Permanente – Irvine Medical Center, and Hoag Hospital Irvine.
+Additionally, OCTA operates and manages iShuttle, a series of three specialty routes servicing the Irvine area.
+Two lines, Route 400A and Route 401B, connect the Tustin Metrolink Station to the Irvine Business Complex area.
+Route 400A provides service between the Tustin Metrolink Station and John Wayne Airport with stops along Von Karman Avenue.
+Route 401B heads along Jamboree Road before continuing through Main Street and Michelson Drive.
+The remaining line, Route 403D, offer connections between the Irvine Station and the Irvine Spectrum Area, which includes major employers such as Kaiser Permanente – Irvine Medical Center, and Hoag Hospital Irvine, the Irvine Spectrum Center, and residential communities The Park and The Village.